 c) Funds may not be used towards day-to-day operational expenses

 a) The proposal must be typed in Cambria 12 pt. type with page margins no less than .5 inches and no more than 1 inch.

 b) Pagination should be included at the bottom of each page (excluding the Title page).

-c) The entire application must be submitted as ONE PDF FILE to email@example.com by 4pm EST on July 13th.
+c) The entire application (including completed checklist) must be submitted as ONE PDF FILE to email@example.com by 4pm EST on June 30th.

 ASRM will review the proposals and awardees determined (The review committee will be identified through standard ASRM process).
 To avoid a potential conflict of interest, individuals with close affiliations with an applicant will be recused from reviewing that application.

 A final project progress report is required and due within 60 days of the project period end.
 The report should be submitted to firstname.lastname@example.org.
 ASRM will review and provide a confirmation of the progress report acceptance via email.
 A no-cost extension may be requested/considered, 30-days prior to the end of the proposed program period, for an additional year.
 This request must be in submitted to ASRM in writing by emailing email@example.com.
 Additional information may be required for consideration and approval.
 Further information about this process can be provided by emailing firstname.lastname@example.org.